pcomputo/Article-Classifier/README.md

 Article-Classifier
 ==================

-Mark articles as safe or unsafe.
+Mark articles as safe or unsafe depending on which categories are classfied as safe.